brennanpayne/fieldboom/README.md

 - I regret not binding the "Enter" key to submit the filter.

 - I would've liked to beef up the Table component better, allowing for more abstraction and then layering in more situational aspects via something like `SurveyReponsesTable`, or something akin.

+- I was quickly approaching the point in which I would've liked to restructure the directories a bit.
+Perhaps a Basic Components section (`Button`, `IconButton`, `SideBar`, etc), Situational Components (`FormLabels`, `FormFilterTypes`, etc), and something similar for Containers.
+Or something different entirely, there are a few schools of thought on how larger React apps should be laid out.